trisulnsm/trisul-scripts/lua/frontend_scripts/reassembly/ja3/README.md

 ------
 I deployed this script on a live Trisul system and noticed a unexpectedly huge number of hashes streaming by.
 I dug a bit deeper and found that  Google Chrome was the culprit, they were randomly inserting reserved values of TLS Ciphers, Extensions, and EllipticCurve  in the Client Hello.  *Why on earth would they do that !!*  Well it turns out there is a Draft-RFC called [GREASE](https://tools.ietf.org/html/draft-davidben-tls-grease-01) that explains this behavior.

-~~I added a bit of code to replace all GREASE values in the ja3 hash fields with 0 and re-calculate the MD5~~.
-The noise immediately died down and the signatures are now proving to be interesting.
-I might publish a set of fingerprints once we have enough data.

-** Correction to above **
-Turns out the GREASE positions can be random within the lists, so replacing them with 0 is still no good.
-The script has now been modified to remove them completely before computing the hash.

 What jahash.lua does
 --------------